Tanishq49/hacking_php/README.md

-# 🌐 PHP Learning Playground by Tanishq Bhandari
+# 🌐 PHP Learning Playground by Tanishq49

 Welcome to the **PHP Practice Repository**, a curated collection of foundational PHP scripts created by **Tanishq49 (aka Trifalic Hacker)**.